Create and manage target group

 -

-In the Step 1: Configure target group screen, enter the settings and click the [Next] button.
+In the Step 1: Configure target group screen, enter the required settings and click Next.

-Category Item Description Load balancer Availability Zone (AZ) Select from the available AZs in the project Load balancer Provides a list of all Load Balancers in the selected availability zone Listener Provides a list of all Listeners for the selected load balancer and the option 'No Listener' Basic information Target group name The target group name Protocol Selectable target group protocol based on listener protocol
+Category Field Description Load balancer Availability zone Select from available zones Load balancer Lists all load balancers in the selected zone Listener Lists all listeners of the selected load balancer and an option for ‘Do not select listener’ Basic info Target group name Name of the target group Protocol Selectable based on the listener’s protocol:

 ,TCP

-: Ensures that traffic from the same client IP header always goes to the same targetSticky session Can be set to use or not use only in the following Listener x target group combinations (TLS Listener is not supported)
+: Always routes traffic from the same client IP to the same targetSticky session Enabled only for the following combinations:

 -TCP x TCP